-The scope of work for quarterly groundwater monitoring (contract line item number [CLIN] 301 for contract option year 1) under TO2 includes the following:
+The scope of work for quarterly groundwater monitoring (contract line item number [CLIN] 3) under TO2 includes the following:

 - 1. Perform four rounds of groundwater monitoring from selected off-post wells.
-The estimated number of off-post wells to be sampled is 56, 17, 10, and 63 respectively per quarter in December 2012, March 2013, June 2013, and September 2013.
+The estimated number of off-post wells to be sampled is 16, 58, 9, and 15 respectively per quarter in December 2011, March 2012, June 2012, and September 2012.
 These sample counts do not include quality assurance/quality control (QA/QC) samples. - 2.
-Installation of an additional granular activated carbon (GAC) treatment system, if necessary. - 3.
-Perform operation and maintenance (O&M) at the six (including the new GAC) off-post GAC systems every 3 weeks.
+Installation of an additional granular activated carbon (GAC) treatment system.
+(This GAC was installed on October 5, 2011 at Well LS-5). - 3.
+Perform operation and maintenance (O&M) at the 6 (including the new GAC) offpost GAC systems every 3 weeks.
 Perform two semi-annual carbon exchanges at the existing off-post GAC systems. - 4.
 Perform four rounds of groundwater monitoring from selected on-post wells. - 5.
-Perform three rounds of long-term monitoring optimization (LTMO)-selected zone sampling and 4 rounds of profiling at the four Westbay[®]-equipped wells (CS-WB01, CS-WB02, CS-WB03, and CS-WB04) located both on- and off-post.
-The Westbay-equipped wells located at solid waste management unit (SWMU) B-3 (CS-WB05, CS-WB06, CS-WB07, and CS-WB08) are sampled under a separate CLIN and are not covered in this sampling plan.
+Perform three rounds of LTMO selected zone sampling and 4 rounds of profiling at the four Westbay[®]-equipped wells (CS-WB01, CS-WB02, CS-WB03, and CS-WB04) located both on- and off-post.
+The Westbay-equipped wells located at solid waste management unit B-3 (CS-WB05, CS-WB06, CS-WB07, and CS-WB08) are sampled under a separate CLIN and are not covered in this sampling plan.